Sami Salo: Ottawa Senators (1998–2002)

-Vancouver Canucks
+Vancouver Canucks (2002–2012)

 Salo established himself as a top-four defenceman with the Canucks, ranking fourth among team blueliners in average ice time per game during his first season with Vancouver.
-He also appeared in a career-high 79 games while recording nine goals and 30 points.
-The Canucks re-signed him in the off-season to a two-year, $3.2 million contract.
-The following campaign, he recorded seven goals and 26 points in 74 games.
+He also appeared in a career-high 79 games while recording nine goals, 21 assists and 30 points.

+The Canucks re-signed him in the 2003 off-season to a two-year, $3.2 million contract.
+In 2003–04, he recorded seven goals, 19 assists and 26 points in 74 games.

 Due to the 2004–05 NHL lockout, Salo went overseas to play for Frölunda HC in the Swedish Elite League.
 He notched six goals and 14 points in 41 games, helping Frölunda to the league's best regular season record.
 The club went on to capture the Le Mat Trophy as playoff champions, defeating Färjestads BK four games to one in the finals.
 Salo assisted on the overtime goal by Niklas Andersson in game five to win the championship.
 Salo completed the playoffs with a goal and seven points in 14 post-season contests.

 As NHL play was set to resume the following season, Salo signed another two-year contract with the Canucks at $1.5 million per season.
 He was limited to 59 games in the subsequent 2005–06 season, suffering a shoulder injury with the Finnish national team during the 2006 Winter Olympics, colliding with a teammate during a line change.
 He recorded 10 goals and 33 points with the Canucks, second among team defencemen in scoring.
 His 23 assists were also a career high.

 In 2006–07, Salo sprained his knee in a game against the Minnesota Wild on 2 November 2006.
 Soon after returning, he sustained nerve damage in his shoulder from a hit against the Edmonton Oilers in December.
 Towards the end of the season, he suffered a groin injury, sidelining him for five games in March and April.
 Although he cumulatively missed 15 games, Salo still managed to have a career year, recording personal bests with 14 goals, 23 assists and 37 points.
 He tied for 10th among league defencemen in goals and ranked first in game-winning goals with six.
 Late in the season, he avoided his pending unrestricted free agency by re-signing with the Canucks to a four-year, $14 million contract extension on 29 March 2007.
 The Canucks entered the 2007 playoffs as the third seed.
-After eliminating the Dallas Stars in the first round, Vancouver was defeated by the Anaheim Ducks in five games.
+After eliminating the sixth seeded Dallas Stars in the first round, Vancouver was defeated by the second seeded and eventual Stanley Cup champion Anaheim Ducks in five games.
 Salo missed the first two games of the second round due to the flu.
 He notched an assist over 10 post-season games.